Pedals have been a mainstay in our range pretty much since the start and It’s something that we feel is one of the most important parts of the bike.

 After further testing we still felt we could make this pedal even better and so we moved the pin placement with a drill to trial a 3 pin design front and rear on the body.
 This meant losing the inside rear pin, however on inspection with riding shoes, we weren’t using this pin anyway.

-Now completely happy and stoked with our design we hit the order button and wait for our stock to arrive.
+Now completely happy and stoked with our design we hit the order button and waited for our stock to arrive.
 It takes a while but we have a good partner in Taiwan for our pedals and working with them is a pleasure.